 The Admissions Committee will begin reviewing all applications immediately after the application deadline.
 Unfortunately, we are not able to conduct any application reviews prior to the application deadline.

-Is an interview required?
 Yes, an interview is required but interviews are by invitation only.
 All students accepted into our program will be interviewed.
 An invitation to interview signals that your application has reached an advanced stage of consideration, but does not guarantee admission.
 Arrangements and detailed information will be provided if an interview invitation is extended to you.

-What percentage of the pool gets an interview invitation?
 There is no set number as it depends on the applicant pool in any given year.
 We interview approximately one-third of the applicant pool for each class.